70% of consumers have at least one credit card.

 What is a Secured Credit Card?

-A secured credit card requires a cash deposit upon request.
+A secured credit card is a credit card for bad credit that requires a cash deposit upon request.
 This cash deposit becomes the credit card’s line of credit.

 So, for example, if you provide a $500 cash deposit when requesting a secured credit card, you will automatically have a $500 credit line on that card.

 You can view this deposit as a form of loan collateral, which acts like your personal proof of borrowing viability in the eyes of the bank.

 It is possible to increase your line of credit by providing additional collateral.
 However, it is possible to boost your credit line simply by maintaining good standing with payment history and card use.

 The minimum amount you have to deposit when requesting a secured credit card will vary from company to company.
 Not all banks offer secured credit cards, either.

 Most secured credit cards will have an annual fee.
 Others may incorporate other fees for use and even for applying.
 For this reason, it’s important to closely analyze the fine print of any contract or agreement you sign.